manus-team/Luaga/README.md

 ## Known Issues

-### Some Zeros are not connected
+### Hardware

-As of 2017-08-27, Zeros number 1 and 20 are not connected to the setup, so no images will be created, and ansible will return errors for them.
 Number 1 has an older Version of the image and a GUI-Installed for Camerafocus tests.

 ### Unknown NFS issue preventing disk IO for some zeros